johnsonpremier/johnsonpremier.github.io/_posts/2023-06-07-chatgpt_file_uploader.md

 Now that the ChatGPT File Uploader extension is added to your browser, you can start using it with the ChatGPT language model.
 When interacting with ChatGPT, you will see a file upload button that allows you to select and share files directly within the conversation.

-That's it!
+That's it!!!
 You have successfully added the ChatGPT File Uploader Chrome extension to your browser.
 Enjoy the convenience of uploading files while using the ChatGPT language model.